templid/email-templates/README.md

-# email-templates
+# Free email templates

-HTML email template collection
+In this repository you can find HTML email templates, that you can use for you project or business.